It's not as simple as it sounds, but also not as hard as it looks: Raise your credit score.

 Actually, those are just averages.
 The size of the financial hit varies by state, as you can see here…

-If you want a shock, look at South Dakota, where a poor credit score can hike your homeowners insurance by a stunning 288 percent.
+If you want a shock, look at South Dakota.
+A poor credit score there can hike your homeowners insurance rate by a stunning 288 percent.

-The sad fact is, a poor credit score will hurt you much more today than decades ago, when I first became a CPA and a financial counselor.
-Back then, credit scores were reserved mainly for mortgages, car loans, and credit card accounts.
+The sad fact is, a poor credit score will hurt you much more today than decades ago.
+When I first became a CPA and a financial counselor, credit scores were reserved mainly for mortgages, car loans, and credit card accounts.
 Today, you might not be able rent an apartment or even get a job without someone reviewing your credit score.

 The InsuranceQuotes.com study relied on something called credit-based insurance scores.